kriserickson/aging-coder/src/posts/2025-08-30-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 return top_local, sims
 ```

-we have included two (premature because our sample size is so small) optimizations to show how one might optimize both the cosign_similarity ranking of the array, and the sorting of the top_local results.
+we have included two (premature because our sample size is so small) optimizations to show how one might optimize both the cosine_similarity ranking of the array, and the sorting of the top_local results.
 The first optimization we have made optional so that we can log the performance of each algorithm.

 The "optimization" is simple: the dot product equals cosine similarity only when both vectors are L2-normalized  (i.e. where ||a|| = ||b|| = 1) then the denominator is 1, so cosine(a, b) = a · b).
 In scikit-learn, TfidfVectorizer defaults to norm='l2', so the rows produced by `vectorizer.fit_transform(texts)` are L2-normalized and the dot product between two rows equals their cosine similarity.
 If you set TfidfVectorizer(norm=None) or perform additional transforms that remove normalization, the dot product no longer equals cosine similarity — use scikit-learn's cosine_similarity (`sklearn.metrics.pairwise.cosine_similarity`) in that case.